Observing Cosmic History

 - Ball Aerospace provides the telescope's optical design and mirrors, and the wavefront sensing and control design and algorithms.

-- ITT Exelis integrates and tests the optical telescope.
+- Harris Corporation integrates and tests the optical telescope.

 - ATK provides the telescope's composite structures.